great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 - Titanic.profiled                           ✔ Passed   2 of 2 (100.0 %)
 ```

 Congratulations!
 You have successfully migrated your configuration of Great Expectations to be compatible with the V3-API.
-To see additional examples of V3 Checkpoints, please refer to our documentation here:
+To see more examples of V3 Checkpoints, please refer to our documentation here:

 - [How to add validations data or suites to a Checkpoint](/docs/guides/validation/checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint)
 - [How to create a new Checkpoint](/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint)